mroavi/JunctionTrees.jl/docs/src/usage.md

 #### Example 2

-Calculates the posterior marginals of each variable in the input graph given some evidence.
+Calculates the posterior marginal of each variable in the input graph given some evidence.
 The input graph should be defined in the [UAI model file format](@ref).
 The evidence variables and values should be given in the [UAI evidence file format](@ref).